-Noise ExposureNoise-induced hearing loss is caused by damage to the hair cells that are found in our inner ear.
+Noise ExposureNoise-induced hearing loss is caused by damage to the sensory hearing cells found in our inner ear.
 Hair cells are small sensory cells that convert the sounds we hear (sound energy) into electrical signals that travel to the brain.
-Once damaged, the hair cells cannot grow back and permanent hearing loss results.
+Once damaged, the hair cells cannot grow back and results in permanent hearing loss.
+In some cases, even one exposure to very loud noise is enough to permanently damage the cells.

 Hair bundle before noise